aiishaan/goapi/README.md

 # Simple Go API with Authentication

 This is a simple API built using Go that includes authentication.
-The API utilizes token-based authentication to secure access to its endpoints.
+The API utilizes token-based authentication to secure access to its endpoints

 ## Requirements

 - Go 1.18+
-- A PostgreSQL or SQL-based database (optional, based on your setup).
+- A PostgreSQL or SQL-based database (optional, based on your setup)

 ## Getting Started

-### Installation.
+### Installation

 1. Clone the repository: